anuzzzzz/cloudtrail-llm-forensics/CAPSTONE_JOURNEY.md

 ❌ IPs are randomized (privacy)
 ❌ Some context missing (anonymized for CTF players)

-**Decision:** Use this dataset, but I'll need a different approach since there are no labels.
+**Decision:** Use this dataset, but we'll need a different approach since there are no labels.

 ---

-## All the Things I Tried That Failed
+## All the Things We Tried That Failed

 ### Attempt #1: Zero-Shot BART Classification